 Mary and Caroline Bartlett were the daughters of Enoch Bartlett, a Boston shipping and dry goods merchant and horticulturalist, after whom the Bartlett pear was named.

-By the 1891-1892 winter season, 281 Beacon was the home of Richard Montgomery Field and his wife, Cynthia A. (Endicott) Field.
+On May 12, 1891, 281 Beacon was purchased from Mary Bartlett by Richard Montgomery Field.
+He and his wife, Cynthia A. (Endicott) Field, made it their home.
 They previously had lived at The Thorndike at 91-92 Boylston.
-He is shown as the owner of 281 Beacon on the 1895 Bromley map.

 Richard M. Field was manager of the Boston Museum on Tremont Street.
 It was primarily a theatre, but also featured a wax museum, natural history museum, and fine arts gallery.

 They continued to live at 281 Beacon during the 1895-1896 winter season, but moved soon thereafter to an apartment at The Tuileries at 270 Commonwealth.

-In the spring of 1896, 281 Beacon was purchased from Richard Field by Alfred Perkins Rockwell and his wife, Katharine Virginia (Foote) Rockwell.
-The sale was reported by the Boston Globe on May 1, 1895.
-He is shown as the owner of 281 Beacon on the 1898 Bromley map.
-They also maintained a home in Manchester.
+On May 1, 1896, 281 Beacon was purchased from Richard Field by Alfred Perkins Rockwell.
+He and his wife, Katharine Virginia (Foote) Rockwell, made it their home.
+They also maintained a home, Easterly, in Manchester, Massachusetts.
+Their daughter, Katharine Diana Ward Rockwell (called Diana), lived with them; she was their only surviving child.